Dormansland, Surrey: History

 The earliest known settlement in the parish was at Dry Hill, dating from approximately 500BC.
 The camp lay at the junction of trackways from the north and east.

 A hamlet of Lingfield derived from Richard Derman who is recorded owner of part in 1435, with 'Dermannysland' appearing in the manorial rolls in 1489.
 Beacon Heath in the south of the parish, on a slight knoll, is said by tradition (which the Victoria County History says is 'probably true') to have been the site of a fire beacon.
 The east of the parish includes a large, partly farmed 'park and garden' as it is listed by English Heritage, around a listed building (at Grade II architecturally), Greathed Manor, built as Ford House in 1862, according to its inscription for the 'Ford' family.
 Robert Kerr, its architect, was principally a house designer in the mid-late 19th century, a co-founder of the Architectural Association and author of The English Gentlemen's House.

 An interim period of many years saw the hamlet referred to as Bellagio or Bellaggio until the late 19th century.
 Until the enclosure (privatisation) of the Lingfield Commons in 1816, Dormansland consisted of a few farms and cottages.
 A Baptist Chapel was built in 1796, and a National School in 1851.
 By the opening of the Dormans railway station in 1884 the village had most of its modern layout, a small village quantity of 'villas and bungalows' having been constructed from 1880 until 1885.

 The church of St John the Evangelist was built in 1883 to a design by Arthur Blomfield and consecrated in 1884.
 The ecclesiastical parish was created from part of the Lingfield parish the next year.
 In the following century small housing estates (principally Locks Meadow) were built on farmland in the parish, close to the existing development to create a clustered village surrounded chiefly by its own farmland.

 The civil parish was created from part of Lingfield in 2000 and is on a larger basis than the ecclesiastical parish.

-Localities

 Dormans Park

 The Dormans Park Estate has its origins in the late 19th century when the land was bought by the Bellaggio Estate Company.
 The new railway station made the area easily accessible from London.
 The estate grew steadily during the early 20th century subject to mutual restrictive covenants to keep large plots in a wooded setting.
-Dormans Park was added to the parish in 1921.
-Current residents include Peter Andre, and Teletubbies creator Anne Wood.

-Young Epilepsy

-Young Epilepsy (formerly The National Centre for Young People with Epilepsy) is within the definition of Dormansland.
+Teletubbies creator Anne Wood is a current resident and former homeowners include Tom Cruise and Peter Andre.